Open-heart Surgery - What You Need to Know?

 Here is the link https://www.maxhealthcare.in/blogs/open-heart-surgery-what-you-need-to-know

-Thanks to the introduction of technologically advanced heart surgery techniques, some methods have evolved such as minimally invasive heart surgery (MICS) where incisions are substantially smaller , less traumatic and cosmetically better .
+Thanks to the introduction of technologically advanced heart surgery techniques, some methods have evolved, such as beating heart surgery, minimally invasive heart surgery (MICS) or robotic heart surgery, where incisions are substantially smaller, less traumatic, and cosmetically better.

-People suffering from serious heart conditions such as heart failure and heart attack are often recommended an open-heart surgery from a reputed hospital.
-Though the surgery is often called as a ‘bypass surgery’, it also performed to treat various health issues in the heart.
+People experiencing severe heart conditions such as heart failure and heart attack are often recommended open-heart surgery from a reputed hospital.

-Open-heart surgery is mostly done to treat people suffering from coronary artery disease which predicts heart attack.
+Open-heart surgery is typically recommended when patients experience coronary artery disease, which predicts heart attack.
 However, there are also some other conditions where a heart surgery is required, including:

 - Trouble in the valves